 Remember: It's your last line of defence

-Although PPE and clothing are the last line of defense for protecting workers from the hazards associated with arc flashes, they are no replacement for safety.
+Although PPE and clothing are the last line of defence for protecting workers from the hazards associated with arc flashes, they are no replacement for safety.
 By adopting safe working practices or engineering controls, a company can greatly reduce a worker’s exposure to the dangers of an arc flash much before the physical work.

 Back to Work Safely